elkhorn-heavy/walkthroughs/overthewire/natas/level_02.md

 options are:

-- Right click and select the View Page Source menu, as this does actually work in Firefox 137 - browsers are a moving target
+- Right click and select the View Page Source menu, as this does actually work in Firefox 137.
+Whatever was used to prevent the context menu is no longer working
 - The page could be saved locally and then the source can be viewed